SiyaoIsHiding/SiyaoIsHiding/README.md

 </details>

 <details>
-<summary><strong>In case you wonder why there's so much irrelevant stuff on my resume</strong></summary>
+<summary><strong>In case you wonder why there's so much different stuff on my resume</strong></summary>
 <br>
-<p>First, I believe a good software engineer always cares about the hardware.
-If I really care about the performance of my application, I'mma optimize it from the logic gates.</p>
+<p>First, I am a career changer, so I started in the application layer and I made my way down.</p>
 <p>Second, I find different kinds of pleasure in different fields of programming.</p>

 <ol>
 <li><strong>The pleasure of solving puzzles</strong>: Leetcoding, coding games.</li>
 <li><strong>The pleasure of building, e.g. playing LEGO</strong>: application development, development of large-scale stuff.</li>
-<li><strong>The pleasure of talking with the agency of truth that seldom lies unless it's too hot</strong>: hardware development.</li>
+<li><strong>The pleasure of talking with the agency of truth that seldom lies unless it's too hot</strong>: hardware development, coding in assembly.</li>
 <li><strong>The pleasure of retrospecting how the world runs and then modeling it</strong>: OOP</li>
 <li><strong>The pleasure of hitting Enter</strong>: type-strict languages</li>
 </ol>